 I cut and sewed my Ashton together at the shoulder seams.
 Then I used an embroidery hoop to flatten out the shoulder area so I could embroider it.

 I didn’t have a plan when I set out to embroider my top.
 I simply grabbed the colours I wanted to use for my flowers and started making petals and leaves!
 I did not use any fancy stitches and I just followed my gut.
 Flowers are not perfect and neither is my embroidery!
-There are lots of tutorials and templates out there if you prefer to follow a plan.
+There are lots of tutorials and templates out there for how to embroider garments if you prefer to follow a plan.
 You can also feel free to copy mine!

 I finished the arm and neck openings of this Ashton after I did the embroidery.
 I did the bias finish, but the facing finish would have been a better choice.
 It would have covered all the knots and stitches on the back of the work, too!
 Hindsight is 20/20.